On the smooth transfer for Guo-Jacquet relative trace formulae: Symmetric pairs I: general cases

-\end{lem} \begin{proof} The first direct sum decomposition follows from the relations Similar for the second one. \end{proof} Let $\Gamma$ be the Cartan subgroup of $H$ with the Lie algebra $F\cdot\d(X_0)$, and let $\xi$ be the rational character of $\Gamma$ defined by
+From the decomposition we see that since Thus we have and Taking the $\fs$-parts of the above identities, we prove the assertions of the lemma. \end{proof} Let $\Gamma$ be the Cartan subgroup of $H$ with the Lie algebra $F\cdot\d(X_0)$.
+Let $\xi$ be the rational character of $\Gamma$ defined by

 which is not trivial.
 Let $r'=\dim\fs_{Y_0}$.
-The lemma below is obvious.
+The following lemma essentially is a variant of \cite[Lemma 34]{hc1}, and the proof is also similar to that of \cite[Lemma 34]{hc1}.